Broker Check

 Longer-term goals like retirement might be more of a challenge to plan for.

-Your goal setting there might sound more like, “I will save 5% of my gross income each year in a retirement account that I will invest in a diversified portfolio of low-cost investments.”
+Your goal setting there might sound more like, “I will save 5% of my income each year in a retirement account that I will invest in a diversified portfolio of low-cost investments.”

 Some individuals are very comfortable doing such planning on their own or with minimal assistance.
 Some aren’t.

-If you are the type who wants some guidance in the planning process, consider engaging the services of a CFP® like me.
+If you are the type who wants some guidance in the planning process, consider engaging the services of a CERTIFIED FINANCIAL PLANNER™ Professional (CFP®) like me.

 Ready to get Financially Fit?